Princess Marie Amelie of Baden: Duchess of Hamilton

-The Duchess was a cousin and friend of Napoleon III of France.
+The Duchess was a cousin and friend of Emperor Napoléon III of the French.
 She and her husband accompanied Napoleon during his official state entry into Paris in 1852, and she was present in 1860 when he visited her in Baden, at a popular summer resort for Paris's upper classes.
 She also accompanied the Emperor at an 1855 celebration in honor of King Victor Emmanuel II of Sardinia and the 1856 baptism of Napoléon, Prince Imperial.
 Napoleon's wife, Empress Eugénie, was also reported as being a friend of Marie, and the Empress would often stay with Marie when she visited Baden and Scotland.
 Eugénie angered many when she insisted that Princess Marie take precedence and be seated with the Imperial Family.
 In 1860, an exhausted Eugénie wished to leave France but found that her destinations on the continent were limited due to political concerns; Princess Marie, sympathetic to her plight, successfully offered Eugénie a stay at her husband's home in Scotland.